dotoscat/pyfunstream/README.md

 TODO
 ====

-- Incorpore mypy to the project, at least checkout.
+- Incorporate mypy to the project, at least a look.
 - Store calls and its values through the stream (function call, value, return value).

 License